The green journey is really about entering a new part of the inner-self; a voyage of discovery of distant lands and cultures, so to speak.

 Choice foods are half the trip to a quality, long life.
 They are a top destination at Bernard Preston's travel bureau to the green journey.

-There is one place that is really nagging; granny and gramps were such serene people and you have memories of walking with them down into their secret garden.
-There she grew beautiful flowering shrubs and a host of choice nutritious foods, and he was always busy with his compost piles and fruit trees; and his bee-hives.
+There is one place that is really nagging; granny and gramps were such serene people and I have memories of walking with them down into their secret garden.
+There she grew beautiful flowering shrubs and a host of choice nutritious foods; and he was always busy with his compost piles and fruit trees.
+His bee-hives gave off such a evocative scent and the promise of divine honey.

 But it is the little sampler that granny had stitched and framed next to her bedside that really gets under your skin.